This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 Not in the mood to shop this year?
 I get that.
 If your style is more gift card than

 Alrighty, folks!
 I promised you in my last post that I was beginning a new series to share 25 DIY projects with you this Christmas season, and here we go with project number TWO!
-I had the idea to make a scrolled gift card holder, but I liked both of the ideas I came up with and couldn’t decide which I liked best, so you’re getting two projects today!
+I had the idea to make a scrolled gift card holder as a creative way to show off this gorgeous wood.
+But I wound up liking both of the designs I came up with, so you’re getting two projects today!

-This is both a tutorial and video series, so if the below tutorial needs some extra visual help (or you just want to see this project in action), check out the video!
+My intention is to make both a video and blog instructions series, so if the below tutorial needs some extra visual help (or you just want to see this project in action), check out the playlist!
 I’ll be posting different versions of each video tutorial to YouTube as well.
 They take a little longer to create/record voiceovers for, so I’m getting posts up on the blog first and then pushing out to YouTube when they’re complete!

 Materials & Tools